-Hohensalzburg Fortress is one of the largest and best preserved medieval castles in Europe and will give you an idea of what life was life in the Salzburg court.
+Hohensalzburg Fortress is one of the largest and best-preserved medieval castles in Europe and will give you an idea of what life was like in the Salzburg court.

-Admission is FREE with the Salzburg Card, otherwise:
+- Admission & Funicular is FREE with the Salzburg Card

 2. Stiftsbaeckerei St. Peter

-One of the most beautiful cemeteries in the area, you will find both old and new graves side by side on this hilly area.
+One of the most beautiful cemeteries in the area, you will find both old and new graves side by side in this hilly area.
 What is most notable are the catacombs.

 This cemetery was the inspiration for a scene from The Sound of Music.
 You will remember this as where the Von Trapp family hid while being pursued by the National Socialists.